javiercancela/connect-4/doc/ai/architecture-overview.md

 # Architecture Overview

-This diagram shows how the engine, agents, and CLI scripts fit together.
+This diagram shows how the engine, agents, tests, and CLI scripts fit together.

 ```mermaid
 flowchart TD